Introduction

 }

-The actual behavior of the operation is defined freely as constraints.
+The actual behavior of an operation is defined by the machine constraints on the columns used as inputs and outputs.

 Links